canonical/charm-relation-interfaces/interfaces/zookeeper_client/v0/README.md

 ## Usage

-This relation interface describes the expected behavior of any charm claiming to be able to interface with a Zookeeper cluster as a client.
+This relation interface describes the expected behavior of any charm claiming to be able to interface with a Zookeeper cluster.

 ## Direction